 Quantum entanglement is one of the great mysteries of quantum theory.
-When a Cesium atom releases two photons in opposite directions, quantum theory says they evolve as an entangled system with net zero spin yet each photon still randomly spins up or down.
-However far apart they get, if one photon is spin up the other must be spin down but if both spin randomly, how does each instantly know to be the opposite of the other?
+When a Cesium atom gives off two photons in opposite directions, quantum theory says they become entangled and evolve as one system with net zero spin, even though each photon can still randomly spin up or down.
+According to quantum theory, however far apart they get, if one photon is spin up the other must be spin down.
+Yet if both spin randomly, how does each instantly know to be the opposite of the other?

 Einstein called this “spooky action at a distance” and devised a thought experiment to deny it (Einstein, Podolsky, & Rosen, 1935).
 When a test was devised, based on Bell’s inequality, it showed that entanglement occurs even when the photons are too far apart to exchange a signal at the speed of light(Aspect, Grangier, & Roger, 1982).
 This was one of the most careful experiments ever done, as befits the ultimate test of quantum theory, and it proved quantum theory right yet again, despite there being no physical means for it to occur!

 Two photons heading in opposite ways are physically apart so if each spins randomly, as quantum theory says, why can’t both be up or both be down?
 What connects them if not physicality?
 Quantum theory requires the initial zero spin to be conserved, but gives no clue as to how.
 Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble.
 It lets both photons have either spin until one photon’s spin is registered, then instantly adjusts the other to be the opposite regardless of where the photons are in the universe.
 Entangled states that defy physical realism are now common in physics (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).